AVM-27/Basic-C-Programs-for-All/README.md

-# Basic-C-Programs-for-All
-92 beginner C programs — corrected, renamed, and line-by-line explained.
-A student-friendly archive built for clarity, confidence, and clean code.
-Perfect for anyone starting out with C and tired of cryptic, uncommented examples.
+# 📘 92 Beginner C Programs — Fully Corrected & Explained

+This repo contains 92 foundational C programs, carefully corrected, renamed, and commented for first-time learners.

+Built to help students understand not just *what* the code does — but *how* and *why* it works.

+---

+## ✅ Features
+- 92 beginner-level C programs
+- Fully corrected and cleaned
+- Line-by-line comments for clarity
+- Propere headers describing each program
+- Clearly renamed

+---

+## 🧑‍🎓 Who It's For
+- First-time programmers
+- Engineering students learning C for the first time
+- Anyone tired of messy, uncommented code examples

+---